IINamelessII/MAKHROVYI/README.md

 ##### Popularity for lightweight development.
 A common E-commerce website usually comprises a plethora of forms to fill, complex filters, elements, which interact with different APIs, maps, etc. ReactJS comes with a whole bunch of ready-made modules for all occasions, not mentioning that it’s easy to test and scale.

+#### State management frameworks

+##### MobX
+MobX is a battle tested library that makes state management simple and scalable by transparently applying functional reactive programming (TFRP).
+The philosophy behind MobX is very simple:

+_Anything that can be derived from the application state, should be derived.
+Automatically._

+It makes use of such popular design patterns as Observable and Observer and utilizes these in order to create UIs which truly represent data.

+Advantages:
+- easy to use - it only takes a few minutes to get used to it;
+- utilizes reactive programming;
+- suitable for small- to middle-sized apps.

+Disadvantages:
+- impure - encourages state mutations which can lead to bugs;
+- not scalable.

+##### Redux
+Redux is a predictable state container for JavaScript apps.
+It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
+On top of that, it provides a great developer experience, such as live code editing combined with a time traveling debugger.

+Advantages:
+- pure - encourages immutability;
+- centralized data store - data is kept in one place and is not mixed with other layers;
+- easy to maintain - single-responsibility layering model keeps business logic separated and makes code clean and shiny;
+- lightweight (only 2KB);
+- large community.

+Disadvantages:
+- needs a lot of boilerplate.

+#### Why Redux

+##### Logic separation
+The major benefit of Redux is to add direction to decouple “what happened” from “how things change”.

+##### Predictable state
+In Redux, the state is always predictable.
+If the same state and action are passed to a reducer, the same result is always produced as reducers are pure functions.
+The state is also immutable and is never changed.
+This makes it possible to implement arduous tasks like infinite undo and redo.

+##### Maintainability
+Redux is strict about how code should be organized so it makes it easier for someone with knowledge of Redux to understand the structure of any Redux application.
+This generally makes it easier to maintain.

+##### Ease of testing
+It is easy to test Redux apps as functions used to change the state of pure functions.